gajdulj/gajdulj.github.io/_posts/2025-07-07-spark-optimisations.markdown

 - Filter early.
 - Use broadcast join when possible (when one of the tables is small enough, you can send it to all the nodes for instant retrieval).
 - Use partitioning to reduce the amount of data that needs to be shuffled.
-- Use window functions instead of joins when possible.
+- Use window functions instead of groupby & joins when possible.
-- Use bucket join.

 ### 3. 💾 Spill
 - Happens when the data doesn't fit in memory of a executor.